The Backlash To Netflix Doc Ladies First Proves Misogynoir Is Alive & Well In Hip-Hop

 Jeff Sledge, then VP at A&R Battery/Records said this about Nicki Minaj in 2010: “I don’t know if people are like, ‘Okay we need to sign more female MCs because Nicki is having success.’
 I think there is still a wait-and-see attitude from labels to see what is going to happen with her and if it's worth it to open the doors up a little more.”

 Thirteen years later, Minaj has received critical acclaim for her contributions to hip-hop and there are more women in hip-hop than ever before.
 Minaj and Missy Elliott, another pioneering woman in hip-hop, were invited to participate in the docuseries.
 Their absence was glaring and fans responding on social media accused the series of trying to erase the rappers from history.
-In a series of tweets from Shawn Allen, a podcaster affiliated with the docuseries, alleged that Minaj and Elliott did not license their music or videos for use.
-Although the rappers were not present in the series, their contributions and impacts were vocalized by numerous women in the series.
+In a series of tweets from Shawn Allen, a podcaster affiliated with the docuseries, claimed that Minaj and Elliott did not license their music or videos for use and that this may be why they were not involved in the series.
+Although the rappers were not present in the series, their contributions and impacts were vocalised by numerous women in the series.

 “